Chapter 5 BWV 24 Ein ungefärbt Gemüte

 A point of particular subtlety relates to the obbligato theme.
 Bach requires all the upper strings to combine and play it in unison.
 Furthermore, the writing is very low, allowing much of the theme to be played on the violin’s darker g and d strings.
 Thus the essentially optimistic spirit of the movement is moderated by the sombre and shaded tone quality of the obbligato line.
 An oboe or flute, an octave higher, would have produced a very different expressive effect.

 Dürr (pp 420-1) makes the point that the two recitatives are connected by the rhetorical (though not initially overstated) pronouncements of the key words----Honesty and Hypocrisy.
 But although the secco tenor recitative informs us that honesty is a gift from God which many humans lack simply because they do not request it, the bulk of the movement is a sermonising rant directed at the unworthy----do not make enemies of your neighbours, set aside falsity and cunning and strive for a peaceful nature.
-Moments of word painting occur in bar 12 where the rising scale suggests the ascent to holy virtue and melodic and harmonic dislocations occur in bars 16 and 17 at the mention of deceit, falseness and cunning.
+Moments of word painting occur in bar 12 where the rising scale suggests the ascent to holy virtue, and melodic and harmonic dislocations occur in bars 16 and 17 at the mention of deceit, falseness and cunning.

-The final bars melt into a tender arioso pointing the way towards the experiments Bach was later to make in the development of ‘hybrid’ recitative structures, particularly in the second cycle.
+The final bars melt into an arioso pointing the way towards the experiments Bach was later to make in the development of ‘hybrid’ recitative structures, particularly in the second cycle.
 The text exhorts the good Christian to make of oneself what might be expected in one’s neighbour.
 The final key line of text is stated three times, possibly with symbolic intention.

 Bach frequently constructs his shorter cantatas around a central keystone movement which has consequential significance.
 Often it is an aria or a chorus, occasionally a recitative.
 The chorus here adds nothing new to the text; its single line (quoted above) emerging from the conclusion of the preceding recitative.
 Two things are particularly significant about this chorus, the first being the strength of the musical message (apart from the closing chorale, this is the only movement which utilises the full instrumental and choral forces, including a commanding solo trumpet).
 The second is the ‘busy-ness’ of the rhythm and texture.
 This is quite possibly an allusion to, and illustration of the idea first introduced in the opening aria i.e. that people need to be guided by God’s word throughout the complex tapestries of their lives, entwined with the numerous deeds and actions which form an inevitable part of human existence.
 Much is happening in the musical texture where, particularly at the beginning and end, rolling semi-quavers are seldom absent from the contrapuntal lines.
 The text has given Bach little specific in the way of inspirational images so he seems to have solved the problem by representing ceaseless activity through constant musical movement.